2024-01-12 04:21:00

 According to Picasso: “Adequate mental health is expressed in people who have developed the ability to delay or renounce gratification when it affects their health.
 Self-control and self-control are tools that protect the health of the mind and body given the unity and close relationship that exists between the two.

 And he added: “How to have more JOMO in our lives?
-Although there is no formula to have more JOMO, I could say that life’s transcendent decisions are made by conviction and very rarely have consensus.
+Although there is no formula to have more JOMO, I might say that life’s transcendent decisions are made by conviction and very rarely have consensus.
 Convictions occur in people who understand who they are, value what they are and have the ability to be part of a group without giving up their identity, values and convictions.
-This will allow you to enjoy every moment of what you do without having to worry about others.”
+This will allow you to enjoy every moment of what you do without having to worry regarding others.”

 1705033780